AlecTroemel/notes/java.md

 ###Namespace
 allows you to enter a specific context of a code package or module to remove ambiguity/ having multiple namespace's with the same methods.

+this is how it is done in xhtml
 ```xml
     xmlns:h="http://java.sun.com/jsf/html"
     <h:form></h:form>